elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 This isn‘t a list of the best of the best but my kid liked this stuff and continues to play with it today eventhough she’s been back to school for a month now.
 All I know that this kid better not say she’s bored every again.

+\*\**This post contains affiliate links that pay out a small commission if you happen to purchase products through them.
+If we post an affiliate link to a product, rest assured that it is something that I would personally buy and use without an affiliate commission.
+I am just a passionate former preschool teacher and mama that loves all things kid art related.

 ### Toys & games

 I tried to get more of the activities that she like but also some educational toys and games to keep up some “academics” while school was closed.